 What is a Payment Processor?

-When a customer taps, inserts, or enters their card details, the payment processor takes over.
-It encrypts the transaction data, routes it through the appropriate card network to the issuing bank for authorisation, and returns the approval or decline to the merchant — all within seconds.
+The processor takes the raw transaction data, encrypts it, routes it through the appropriate card network (Visa, Mastercard, etc.) to the issuing bank for authorisation, and returns the approval or decline to the merchant -- all within a few seconds.
+After authorisation, the processor also handles clearing (exchanging transaction details between banks) and settlement (moving the actual funds into the merchant's account).

 Types of Payment Processors